Our Team

 VP Operations

 Ama Hapke Rosen is a business owner and dedicated community advocate.
 Ama has worked in disaster recovery for many years and now primarily consults with small businesses and not for profits.
-Ama is an active member of her HOA, Founding Member of the Civic Engagement Commission for the City of Aurora (CO), has volunteered with the Multiple Sclerosis Foundation since 2008, and is the Events Coordinator for her church.
+Ama is an active member of her HOA, Founding Member of the Civic Engagement Commission for the City of Aurora (CO), and has volunteered with the Multiple Sclerosis Foundation since 2008.

 An Illinois native, Ama graduated from Southern Illinois University with a Masters in Public Administration, Bachelors in Political Science.
 Ama moved to Colorado with her late husband (Balbino Rosen) in 2010 and now resides in Aurora, Colorado with her young daughter, Kailani.
 She enjoys spending time hiking, biking, snowboarding, and gardening.